The Guardian: Ownership and finances

 The Guardian is part of the Guardian Media Group (GMG) of newspapers, radio stations and print media.
-GMG components include The Observer, The Guardian Weekly and TheGuardian.com.
+GMG components include The Guardian Weekly and TheGuardian.com.
 All were owned by The Scott Trust, a charitable foundation existing between 1936 and 2008, which aimed to ensure the paper's editorial independence in perpetuity, maintaining its financial health to ensure it did not become vulnerable to takeovers by commercial media groups.
 At the beginning of October 2008, the Scott Trust's assets were transferred to a new limited company, The Scott Trust Limited, with the intention being that the original trust would be wound up.
 Dame Liz Forgan, chair of the Scott Trust, reassured staff that the purposes of the new company remained the same as under the previous arrangements.

 The Guardian is the only British national daily to conduct (since 2003) an annual social, ethical and environmental audit in which it examines, under the scrutiny of an independent external auditor, its own behaviour as a company.
 It is also the only British national daily newspaper to employ an internal ombudsman (called the "readers' editor") to handle complaints and corrections.

 The Guardian and its parent groups participate in Project Syndicate and intervened in 1995 to save the Mail & Guardian in South Africa; GMG sold the majority of its shares of the Mail & Guardian in 2002.

 The Guardian was consistently loss-making until 2019.
-The National Newspaper division of GMG, which also includes The Observer, reported operating losses of £49.9 million in 2006, up from £18.6 million in 2005.
+The National Newspaper division of GMG, reported operating losses of £49.9 million in 2006, up from £18.6 million in 2005.
 The paper was therefore heavily dependent on cross-subsidisation from profitable companies within the group.

 The continual losses made by the National Newspaper division of the Guardian Media Group caused it to dispose of its Regional Media division by selling titles to competitor Trinity Mirror in March 2010.
 This included the flagship Manchester Evening News, and severed the historic link between that paper and The Guardian.
-The sale was in order to safeguard the future of The Guardian newspaper as is the intended purpose of the Scott Trust.
+The sale was to safeguard the future of The Guardian newspaper as is the intended purpose of the Scott Trust.